Best priority banking accounts and benefits in Singapore (2026)

 In Singapore, most banks segment their customers into three tiers: Personal Banking, Priority Banking, and Private Banking.

 When you opt for priority banking, you're essentially enrolling as an esteemed VIP within the bank's clientele.
-This tier gives customers with larger deposits or investments a more personalised banking experience.

 How to qualify for Priority Banking?

 Every bank has its own brand for its Priority Banking customers.
-For instance, DBS brands it as DBS Treasures.
+For instance, DBS brands it as DBS Treasures

 The same Priority Banking status at Citibank is known as Citigold.